apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The port name of the service to reference.</p>
+<p>The port name of the Service to be referenced.</p>
-<p>If there is a non-zero node-port exist for the matched service port, the node-port will be selected first.
+<p>If there is a non-zero node-port exist for the matched Service port, the node-port will be selected first.</p>
-If the referenced service is a pod-service, there will be multiple service objects matched, and the resolved value will be presented in the following format: service1.name:port1,service2.name:port2&hellip;</p>
+<p>If the referenced Service is of pod-service type (a Service per Pod), there will be multiple Service objects matched,
+and the resolved value will be presented in the following format: service1.name:port1,service2.name:port2&hellip;</p>
 </td>
 </tr>